-Final Progress Report (Part 3): Spring Student & Mentor Complete Together
+Final Progress Report (Part 3):Winter

+Student & Mentor Complete Together

-Student: questions will be more open ended, pleas your final evaluation Field Experience.
-These e take notes of your conversation.
-Complete parately prior to coming together for this namic of your relationship.
-How is power used, Christian theology and use of power in ministry.
-2. Leadership: Speak to one another regar leadership expressed in the other. ding where and how you see healthy 3.
-Pastoral Life: Explore the integration of disciplines) with professional ministry life. personal life (especially home life & spiritual 4.
-Vocation: Discuss the calling you see in or how your understanding of calling has c differences in your distinct callings into min • • • • • • • • • • • • • • • • • • • •
+Student: Mentor: This report is to be a discussion guide for your for questions will be more open ended, please take Parts I & 2 of the final evaluation separately conversation. notes of your conversation.
+Complete I. Power: Together explore the power dynamic used, held, given, taken, etc. Together discuss a ministry. , 2.
+Leadership: Speak to one another regarding w leadership expressed in the other. here and how you see healthy 3.
+Pastoral Life : Explore the integration of person disciplines) with professional ministry life. nal life (especially home life & spiritual 4.
+Vocation: Discuss the calling you see in the ot calling or how your understanding of calling has cl differences in your distinct callings into ministry.